-Courses at Highlands are about preparing you for the world of work.
-As part of your course you will learn how to go about presenting yourself to an employer to stand the best chance of getting the job you are looking for.
-You will spend at least one week in a work placement and work towards an employability qualification.
+Courses at Highlands College are about preparing you for the world of work.
+As part of your course, you will learn how to go about presenting yourself to an employer to stand the best chance of getting the job you are looking for.
+You will spend at least one week in a work placement.

 What does this course lead on to?

-Progression is to the Culinary Arts Course at advanced level or an apprenticeship in catering with day release at college.
+Progression is to the Culinary Arts Course at advanced level, or an apprenticeship in catering with day release at Highlands College.

 Achieving other qualifications and gaining experience as part of the Highlands Study Programme will enable you to progress to other Advanced Technical or Vocational courses that the college offers.